Workiva/over_react/doc/wrapping_js_components.md

 The differences are:

-1. The correct API is `uiJsComponent` instead of `uiFunction`
+1. The function being called is `uiJsComponent` instead of `uiFunction`
 1. `ReactJsComponentFactoryProxy(_jsArbitraryComponent)` is passed in instead of a function

 The most notable step is number 2.
 For more explanation on why that's happening, refer to the [Theoretical Explanation](#theoretical-explanation).
 Generally though, the syntax is basically boilerplate that can be copy and pasted from component to component, just changing the JS variable to match the new component.

-When implementing this step, you may notice that the constructor for `ReactJsComponentFactoryProxy` has several parameters (besides the JS component getter).
-These are useful to determining prop translation behavior but are not relevant to this process.
-In the context of wrapping JS components, these parameters have never been used.
-All this to say, if it seems like something is going wrong wrapping the JS component, it is unlikely those parameters will help.
+When implementing this step, you may notice that the constructor for `ReactJsComponentFactoryProxy` has several parameters (besides the JS component getter) that affect prop translation behavior, but we don't recommend setting them, even if it seems like they may fix issues you're encountering.
 Instead, reach out to us on [Slack][slack]!

 ### Testing Your Dart Component